M.A. in Art History

 Art History & Museum Studies

-Graduate students in the main campus art history M.A. program can concurrently pursue a M.A. in the museum studies program (College of Visual and Performing Arts).
-Pursing both degrees allows students to combine advanced courses in art historical methodology and art history with a strong foundation in the theory and practice of museum studies.
-Combining these programs of study prepares students for a wide range of professions in museums, galleries and related professions.
+Graduate students in the main campus art history M.A. program can also pursue an M.A. in the Museum Studies Program (College of Visual and Performing Arts).
+Combining these programs of study provides students with a foundation in visual culture, art history methodologies, and the theory and practice of museum studies.
+It also gives students more flexibility on the job market by preparing them students for a wide range of professions in museums, galleries, and related professions.